What is Bulimia Nervosa?

 Residential treatment is, like inpatient treatment, a level of care where the individual lives at the treatment center full-time; however, the individual is medically stable and needs less medical monitoring.
 Individuals who benefit from residential treatment often need round-the-clock support to maintain new, recovery-focused behaviors.

-Partial Hospitalization Treatment
+Partial Hospitalization Treatment (PHP)

 Partial Hospitalization (PHP) treatment allows patients to engage in intensive treatment while still living in their familiar home environment.
 By spending 10 hours per day in treatment, patients are able to continue establishing new patterns of behavior; by going home at night, they are able to practice implementing their new skills in real time.

-Intensive Outpatient Treatment
+Intensive Outpatient Treatment (IOP)